 RF as Reconnaissance

 Before you can interact with a drone's protocol stack, you have to find it.
-SKY_SWEEP handles the spectrum side — real-time signal identification across the three bands drone control links actually use.
+That starts with the spectrum — real-time signal identification across the three bands drone control links actually use.

 2.4GHz is where most consumer and prosumer links live: DJI OcuSync, legacy Spektrum DSMX, ExpressLRS in its most common configuration.
 5.8GHz carries a smaller subset of control links and most FPV video downlinks.
 900MHz is the long-range tier — TBS Crossfire, ExpressLRS 900, systems designed to maintain link integrity at distances where 2.4GHz degrades.

 Each protocol has a signature.
 Frequency-hopping spread spectrum links like ELRS and Crossfire use pseudorandom hop sequences that look like noise to a naive scanner but have detectable statistical properties.
 Consumer OcuSync links have characteristic burst patterns.
-The PSD visualization in SKY_SWEEP maps signal power against frequency in real time, turning the RF environment into something you can actually read.
+A live power spectral density visualization turns the RF environment into something you can actually read.